flub78/multitenant/doc/naming_conventions.md

 By convention route to access resources use the element name (singular of the database table name).

+## Naming convention for string translations

+The files for string translation are store in the resources/lang directory in a file with the element name.

+Ex:  resources/lanf/user.php

 ## Naming convention for PHP